oppia/oppia/CONTRIBUTING.md

       git commit -a -m "{{YOUR COMMIT MESSAGE HERE}}" git push origin {{YOUR BRANCH NAME}}
     ```

+    Before your code gets uploaded to GitHub, a script is automatically executed that checks the styling of all changed JavaScript and Python files and runs the front-end and the back-end tests.
+     **If any of the tests fail, the push will be interrupted**.
+If this happens, fix the issues that the tests tell you about and **repeat the instructions above** ('commit' and then 'push')
+    If you need some help with your code and therefore want to put non functioning code into your GitHub fork to show it to other developers, you  can force a push with `git push origin {{YOUR BRANCH NAME}} --no-verify`.

 4. **When your feature is ready to merge, create a pull request.**
   * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.